 Development is supported by The Screen Australia Enterprise Fund.

-Kevin executive produced both the live tour and the Emmy-winning Netflix special for Hannah’s Gadsby’s breakthrough, Nanette.
-His other executive producer credits include Frayed (ABC TV/Sky UK), Rosehaven (ABC TV/SundanceTV), Please Like Me (ABC TV/Participant Media), The Weekly with Charlie Pickering, Hard Quiz, Get Krack!n, Tomorrow Tonight, Judith Lucy’s Spiritual Journey, Judith Lucy Is All Woman, Problems, Woodley, Corey White’s Roadmap To Paradise and The Katering Show (all for ABC TV), Whose Line Is It Anyway?
+For Guesswork, Kevin executive produced the live tour and the Emmy-winning Netflix special for Hannah’s Gadsby’s Nanette.
+Other executive producer credits include scripted series Frayed (ABC TV/Sky UK), Rosehaven (ABC TV/SundanceTV), Please Like Me (ABC TV/Participant Media), Problems (ABC TV), Woodley (ABC TV), Get Krack!n (ABC TV/Seeso); non-scripted series The Weekly with Charlie Pickering, Hard Quiz, Tomorrow Tonight, Judith Lucy’s Spiritual Journey, Judith Lucy Is All Woman, Corey White’s Roadmap To Paradise and The Katering Show (all for ABC TV), Whose Line Is It Anyway?
 Australia (Foxtel), One Night Stan (Stan) and ten new standup comedy specials launching in 2020 on Amazon Prime Video.

 Heather Pritchard is General Manager of Guesswork Television and the Token Group.
 Heather is a Chartered Accountant, beginning her career at Price Waterhouse and holds a Masters in Business Administration.
 Prior to joining Guesswork Heather held a number of management roles within the Village Roadshow Group of companies.